rocky-linux/documentation/docs/guides/security/firewalld-beginners.md

 Again, just change `--add-source` to `--remove-source` to reverse the process.

-However, if you're managing a remote server with a website on it that needs to be public, and still only want to open up SSH for one IP address or a small range of them, you have a couple of options.
+However, you have a few options if you're managing a remote server with a website that needs to be public and still only want to open up SSH for one IP address or a small range of them.
 Both examples assign the sole network interface to the public zone.

 First, you can use a "rich rule" to your public zone, and it would look something like this: